gkurts/git-training/handouts/0001-02-01-GitBasics-Saving.md

 slides.md
 ```

-Looking at the output from this command, we can see that
+Looking at the output from this command, we can see that:

-* slides.md is
-currently not being tracked
+* slides.md is currently not being tracked
 * client/index.html has been modified - and is not in staging
 * newfile.md is staged and ready to be committed